 - Used extensively in M&A for business valuations

-- Compare EBITDA margins within industries
+- Compare EBITDA margins within industries, not across them